 Photography is allowed in the camps.
 But please do be respectful.
 There are several places where they ask you to refrain from taking photos, and please do.
 Remember this a place where millions of people suffered and died, so tread carefully.

-There are hotels in Oświęcim and at least one very close to the museum (we stopped there first to try to get breakfast).
-Although honestly I don’t think there is much to do in the town in the evenings, so I would recommend staying in Krakow instead.
-But it is an option if you are stopping here on your way to somewhere else.
+There are hotels in Oświęcim and at least one very close to the museum (Hotel Olecki).
+Although honestly, there isn’t much to do in the town in the evenings, so I would recommend staying in Krakow instead.
+But it is an option if you prefer to stay here or are stopping here on your way to somewhere else.